jyturley/cooking/main/README.md

 ### Notes
 - Version 2.0
 - Reduced amount of starch necessary.

 ### Resources
 - [The Woks of Life](http://thewoksoflife.com/2015/07/mongolian-beef-recipe/)

 ## Basic Fried Rice
 Yes.
 Fried rice is considered the easiest dishes to make, and it's the right of passage for anyone learning asian cooking.
 The versatility and simplicity make is a super delicious, popular dish that can be made with very little time.
 But are you saying your recipe can't be improved?

 I didn't know I had been making it wrong all this time.
+You actually taste the rice, not the soy sauce that's been drenching the medium!

 ### Ingredients